Skip to Main Content

 Yale Liver Center

 The Yale Liver Center is one of 17 Digestive Diseases Research Core Centers (DDRCCs) supported by NIH/NIDDK.
-The Yale Liver Center has been funded continuously since 1984 and is one of only three that focus on the liver.
+The Yale Liver Center has been funded since 1984 and is one of only three that focus on the liver.
 The Yale Liver Center supports investigation of liver structure, function and disease.
-Research support is provided through the Center’s Four Core Facilities, as well as through Pilot Feasibility Projects that are offered annually.
+Research support is provided through the Center’s Four Core Facilities, as well as through Pilot Feasibility Projects that are offered annually and an Enrichment Program.

-The research base is focused on three broad areas of liver biology and pathobiology:
+The research base is focused on three major basic/translational themes:

-Currently, 39 independent principal investigators are Members of the Center as well as 61 Associate Members, which involves 23 departments and sections at Yale.
+Currently, 43 independent principal investigators are Full Members of the Center as well as 52 Associate Members, which involves 30 departments and sections at Yale.

 The Liver Center also supports weekly research seminars (on Tuesday afternoons) and clinical lectures (on Friday afternoons), in conjunction with the Section of Digestive Diseases, Department of Internal Medicine.